 - Responsibility is on the patients: Individual consumers have to be proactive in downloading these apps and paying for the subscription.
 Receiving care is dependent on the patient and only the patient.

 It’s important to start this conversation with the following: each telehealth delivery model serves its own distinguishable purpose.
 SaaST is meant to enable HCPs to provide secure remote care to their patients via video and/or messaging.
 ODT is meant to empower consumers to take control of their own health by receiving quick and convenient medical attention.
-Both options also serve as catalysts towards improving the adoption of virtual care by HCPs and patients.
+Both options also serve as catalysts towards improving the adoption of virtual care by HCPs and patients, and often use WebRTC as the underlying technology for their video appointments.
+Some vendors however, like OnCall Health, opt out of using WebRTC technology. and are conveniently accessible via WebRTC.
+But learn why OnCall chooses to adopt a desktop app instead.

 However, SaaST is most associated with improved patient outcomes and satisfaction because it promotes continuity of care and the patient-provider relationship.
 While ODT can be considered as more convenient and simple to use, it’s simplicity seems to be the reason it doesn’t provide as many benefits as SaaST.
 Additionally, incorporating virtual care at an organizational level (medical practice or clinic) through SaaST is a key factor in improving telehealth adoption rates and standardizing virtual care.